ShirleyZhang111/Schrodinger-Brain/README.md

 ## Contact

 For questions about the code, bug reports, or suggestions:
-- Please open an issue on the GitHub issue tracker of this repository, or
-- Contact the corresponding author as listed in the manuscript.
+- Please open an issue on the GitHub issue tracker of this repository, or contact the corresponding author as listed in the manuscript.